studiohyperdrive/ngx-tools/projects/forms/README.md

 In order to mark all controls of several (nested) `FormAccessors` as touched or dirty or update the value and validity, we use the `FormAccessorContainer`.

 ### BaseFormAccessor

+If you're using the `createAccessorProviders` util, this step is not needed.
+If you provide your accessors manually, this next step is important when you work with a `FormAccessorContainer`.

 In order to reach all FormAccessors and their children, we need to provide the `BaseFormAccessor` value in the providers array of the accessors.